EduardoCansan/EduardoCansan/README.md

 # Hello World, I'm Eduardo 😁

-- I am currently in the 5th semester of the Computer Science program at Unisinos, in Porto Alegre.
+- I am currently in the 5th semester of the Computer Science at Unisinos, in Porto Alegre.
 - I work at Grupo Doc as a Full Stack Developer.
 - Portuguese is my native language, and I currently have an intermediate level of English.
 - I have experience in Web Scraping, Website Development (including back-end, front-end, and databases), and several projects using the following technologies: